ehmicky/string-byte-slice/README.md

 Since Unicode characters can span multiple bytes, if the first or last character of the slice has been cut in its middle, it is discarded from the return value.
-This means the `start` and `end` might end up being up to 3 bytes larger than specified.
+This means the `start` and `end` might end up being up to 3 bytes off from the specified value.

 # Benchmarks